lachrist/vscode-listing/README.md

 # vscode-listing

 VSCode extension for generating LaTex and HTML listings using the syntax highlighting of your favorite editor.
+Currently, only macOS is supported.
 Save your raw listings in `listing/src` and watch `listing/out` for generated listings.

 ![Demo GIF](https://github.com/lachrist/vscode-listing/blob/main/demo.gif?raw=true)